Medically reviewed by Dennis A Porto, MD, and The Dermatologists

 Porokeratosis is a skin condition involving lesions with thin center surrounded by raised ridges.
 It may be caused by genetics, UV rays or immunosuppression.
 Some lesions can develop into malignant carcinomas.

-Different types of porokeratosis include porokeratosis of Mibelli, linear porokeratosis and disseminated superficial actinic porokeratosis (DSAP).
+Different types include porokeratosis of Mibelli, linear porokeratosis and disseminated superficial actinic porokeratosis (DSAP).

 Porokeratosis of Mibelli (Isolated lesions)

-Porokeratosis of Mibelli is a chronic and slowly progressive skin lesion due to excessive keratinization.
+Is a chronic and slowly progressive skin lesion due to excessive keratinization.
 The lesion can grow up to 20cm in size into a giant porokeratosis.
-These lesions may arise in childhood, and have a later onset of sporadic lesions.
-They are most common on the limbs, especially the limbs, but can affect any body site.
+These lesions may arise in childhood, and have a later onset of sporadic lesions, which are most common on the limbs, especially the limbs, but can affect any body site.

 This condition usually presents at birth or in childhood.
 Multiple lesions arise in a linear fashion most commonly along a limb or one side of the trunk or head and neck.
 Nail dystrophy has also been associated with this disorder